chengling3/LTCF-FMCG-Classification/README.md

 # Label-Matching Text-Visual Collaborative Fusion (LTCF) for FMCG Fine-Grained Classification

+## Important Notice
+This code corresponds to the manuscript submitted to **The Visual Computer**.
+If you use this code, dataset, or any part of our work in your research, **please cite our paper**.

 This is the official PyTorch implementation of LTCF (Label-Matching Text-Visual Collaborative Fusion), a multimodal fusion model designed for high-accuracy fine-grained classification of fast-moving consumer goods (FMCG).
 The framework adaptively fuses visual features from product images and text matching scores derived from packaging text, enabling stronger discrimination between highly similar products.

 ## Project Structure